itatipaul/itatipaul/README.md

 <br/>

-## Working Principles
+## 📜 Working Principles

 > Learn by building.
 Document what matters.
 Verify the evidence.
 Share the workflow.

-- **Scope discipline** — missing evidence is marked as missing, not inferred
+- **Scope discipline** — missing evidence stays missing, it doesn't get quietly upgraded to "probably fine"
-- **Separation of fact and assumption** — documented results are distinguished from working hypotheses
+- **Fact vs. assumption** — documented results and working hypotheses live in clearly separate lanes
-- **Traceability** — technical conclusions are supported by the workflow that produced them
+- **Traceability** — every conclusion comes with the trail that produced it, not just the punchline
-- **Responsible practice** — ethical use, responsible disclosure, and careful handling of sensitive information are treated as non-negotiable
+- **Responsible practice** — ethical use, responsible disclosure, and careful handling of sensitive data, always — no exceptions for "but it was funny"

 <br/>

-## Current Direction
+## 🔭 Current Direction

-Ongoing work focuses on expanding the security toolkit through hands-on labs, CTF research, network analysis, and developer-focused security utilities — with particular interest in projects that combine investigation, automation, and clear technical communication.
+Still expanding the toolkit — hands-on labs, CTF research, network analysis, and developer-focused security utilities — with a soft spot for projects where investigation, automation, and clear write-ups all show up at the same party.

 <br/>

-## Explore
+## 🧭 Explore

-Start with the [live SK-CERT CyberGame showcase](https://itatipaul.github.io/) or browse the [full repository list](https://github.com/itatipaul?tab=repositories).
+Start with the [live SK-CERT CyberGame showcase](https://itatipaul.github.io/) or go spelunking through the [full repository list](https://github.com/itatipaul?tab=repositories).

 <br/>